acelaya/expressive-slim-router/README.md

 A router for Zend Expressive based on Slim framework's implementation.

-I decided to do this implementation because Slim's router supports optional params at the beginning of the path, while other Expressive supported routers doesn't.
+I decided to do this implementation because Slim's router supports optional params at the beginning of the path, while other Expressive supported routers don't.

 ## Installation